nchandolaj/mle/cs & data/docs/space_time_trade_off.md

 *Focus: Understanding Space-Time Trade-offs in your algorithms.*

 ## What is it?
 The **Space-Time Trade-off** is a fundamental concept in computer science where you reduce the **time** it takes to run an algorithm by consuming more **memory (space)**, or vice-versa.

 **Time is money**.
 You are almost always expected to sacrifice some memory (RAM) to make your code run faster.

 **The Core Principle**
-- **Time Complexity:** How many operations the CPU performs.
-(We want to minimize this).
+- **Time Complexity (T):** How many operations the CPU performs.
+We want to minimize this.
-- **Space Complexity:** How much RAM your algorithm holds while running.
+- **Space Complexity (S):** How much RAM your algorithm holds while running.
 We are okay with using more of this, within reason.

 ## Common Real-World Space-Time Trade-Offs